Siamak-salimy/SingleCellWorkshop/Personal experience.md

 11:Try To Understand the codes ! </Br>
 12:Strive to adhere to the established pipeline rather than opting for manual separation.
 Relying on autocodes or autopackages may not prove beneficial in achieving your objectives.</Br>
 13:Use PCA and Umap !</Br> </Br>
+14:Using SRA and following count mapping is not recommended .